Disguised Copyright Infringement of Latent Diffusion Models: Introduction

 We answer the first question by introducing a notion of \emph{acknowledgment}, which refers to a criterion that any sample that contains similar latent information as that of a copyrighted sample should be considered \emph{acknowledging} it, despite possible visual dissimilarity.
 To quantify \emph{acknowledgment} in practice, a deeper inspection than visually auditing the training set is required.
 Thus we further propose a two-step detection method: (1) a feature similarity search for screening suspects; (2) an encoder-decoder examination to confirm disguises, which augments the existing criterion.
-In summary, we make the following contributions: \begin{itemize} \item We challenge the current ``access'' criterion and point out its insufficiency in more delicate cases of copyright infringement;
+In summary, we make the following contributions:

-\item We propose an algorithm that demonstrably crafts disguised data to conceal the content (or concepts) of copyrighted images in the training set;

-\item We show disguised data contain copyrighted information in the latent space, such that by finetuning them on textual inversion or DreamBooth, or training on LDM, the model reproduces copyrighted data during inference;

-\item We propose methods to detect such disguises, which further encourage the expansion and quantification of ``access'' in the context of copyright infringement. \end{itemize}
+\begin{itemize} \item We challenge the current ``access'' criterion and point out its insufficiency in more delicate cases of copyright infringement; \item We propose an algorithm that demonstrably crafts disguised copyrighted data to conceal the content (or concepts) of copyrighted images in the training set; \item We show disguised data contain copyrighted information in the latent space, such that by finetuning them on textual inversion or DreamBooth, or training on LDM, the model reproduces copyrighted data during inference; \item We propose methods to detect such disguises, which further encourage the expansion and quantification of ``access'' in the context of copyright infringement. \end{itemize}